Al-Foisal/docker/README.md

 docker run -p <local-port>:<dockerfile-port> <imageid> => this will run the container and run our server

+docker run -p <local-port>:<dockerfile-port> --rm <imageid> => this will run the container and run our server and automatically delete container when the container will stop

 docker run -p <local-port>:<dockerfile-port> -d <imageid> => this will run the container and run our server in detached mode

 docker run -it <imageid> => this will run the container and able terminal for interactive input even if not attached after that container will stop automatically (-it is the short form of -i and -t)